-Found in the quiet hamlet of Leigh, Grade I Listed Leigh Barton is partly a designated ancient monument and a fine example of a medieval monastic grange and outbuildings, where the quality of the stonework is testament to what an important property it was in the past.
-Detached Leigh Barn has its own patio and shares the grounds with the Owner and his gardener, who live across the courtyard.
-Comfortable and welcoming, Leigh Barn has a spacious oak-floored sitting-room, with a wood-burner, and a modern kitchen/diner.
-Steps go down to the ground floor bedroom and en suite wet-room.
-Oak open-tread stairs lead to the enormous master bedroom which has arched windows, exposed beams and a contemporary en suite bathroom.
+Found in the quiet hamlet of Leigh, Grade I Listed Leigh Barton is partly a designated ancient monument and a fine example of a medieval monastic grange with a 15th Century farmhouse and a gatehouse; the quality of the stonework is testament to the importance of the site.
+Detached Leigh Barn has its own terrace with landscaped lawn.
+Comfortable and welcoming, Leigh Barn has a spacious oak-floored sitting-room with a wood-burner, DAB radio with Bluetooth as well as superfast broadband that is perfect for those family film nights, plus a modern dining kitchen.
+Steps go down to the ground floor bedroom with en suite wet-room.
+Oak open-tread stairs lead to the spacious master bedroom which has arched windows, exposed beams and a contemporary en suite bathroom.

 Sitting-room with TV, DVD player and wood-burner